Visual-mov/Tevas-lang/doc/Tevas-reference.md

 "Bar!" -> myString2
 ```

 Compound Strings can be formed by adding multiple Strings together, or combining Strings with Floats.
-If a String is combined Boolean, it will result in a type conflict however.
+However if a String is combined with a Boolean, it will result in a type conflict.
 Like every other expression, compound Strings are evaluated from left to right.
 This means the expression `2 + 2 + " = 4"` would be evaluated to `"4.0 = 4"`, as `2 + 2` is first evaluated as an arithmetical expression, and is then turned into a compound String when added to the string `" = 4"`

 ```
 "Lo" + "gin" -> myString